Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 11 - File Handling/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A Simple File Manager
+1. A Simple File Manager with these features:
+    a.
+Show the list of files in a directory
+    b.
+Create a new file
+    c.
+Write to a new file
+    d.
+Delete a particular file

 ----------